vinayviga/AutomationSnippets/README.md

 # AutomationSnippets
-few handy solutions for an everyday SDET
+few handy solutions for an everyday SDET.
+Please make sure you have the complete installation and setup ready for selenium/appium before you use the code.

  ***LatLongXMLNavigator***  : Maps navigation using Appium Locator class and GPX file.
 Extracting a GPX file : http://www.bedsforcyclists.co.uk/articles/2014/04/13/how-to-plan-a-route-in-google-maps-and-export-it-to-gpx-your-phone/